DD2480-Group10/scrapy/report.md

 When looking at the checklist for "Software System" alpha in the solution area and try to relate it to our work, we see that we check most parts of the "Architecture Selected" state.
 One of the checklist items that we haven't really thought about when working on project is "Key technical risks agrred to" in the "Architecture Selected".
 Mainly due to time constraints.
 Another checklist item that we haven't thought about is "System boundary is known".
 Overall, we haven't thought about security related issues when developing our patch to the open source project.

 On the other hand when we look at the alpha "Work" in the endeavor area, we have can see that we fullfill most states and are right now on the "Under Control" state.
 Of course there are some points in the previous states that we can't achieve, due to this being a university course and not a real life project, e.g. "Funding to start the work is in place".
 Therefore, we have disregarded those types of checklist items, when assessing our work.

+## Points for P+ that we are aiming for
+-  "1.
+The architecture and purpose of the system are presented in an overview of about 1–1.5 pages; consider using a diagram".
+Check under heading: "Optional (point 1): Architectural overview".
+- "2.
+Updates in the source are put into context with the overall software architecture and discussed, relating them to design patterns and/or refactoring patterns".
+Check under heading: "Optional (point 2): relation to design pattern(s)".
+- "3.
+Relevant test cases (existing tests and updated/new tests related to the refactored code) are traced to requirements."
+Check requriments table and the table under the heading "New test cases after issue resolution".
+- "4.
+Your patch is clean in that it (a) removes but does not comment out obsolete code and (b) does not produce extraneous output that is not required for your task (such as debug output) and (c) does not add unnecessary whitespace changes (such as adding or removing empty lines)."
+- "6.
+You can argue critically about the benefits, drawbacks, and limitations of your work carried out, in the context of current software engineering practice, such as the SEMAT kernel (covering alphas other than Team/Way of Working)."
+Check under heading: "Optional (point 6): How would you put your work in context with best software engineering practice?".